maxthraxx/WFGY/README.md

 1. Infinite Glasses Hero
    Theory & math gatekeeper—glasses never break, and no flawed logic can intimidate him.
-2. Infinite Snack Hero
+2. Infinite Popcorn Hero
-   Armed with an infinite bucket of seeds; even world-shaking news only pops open one snack bucket.
+   Armed with a bottomless bucket of popcorn—no matter how world-shaking the news, it only pops one more kernel.
 3. Infinite Keyboard Hero
    Specialist in experimental and technical critique—endless roasting, instantly pounces on any absurd theory.